Keep your home warm in winter – our top 10 tips

 1. Heat your home, not your walls

 Cover a thin sheet of card with tinfoil and place it behind your radiators (if you're feeling particularly crafty you can make it T-shaped so it sits on your radiator brackets).
 It'll reflect the heat back into your rooms, meaning they warm up faster and retain more heat.
-If DIY isn't your thing, you can also buy ready made foil insulation.
+If DIY isn't your thing, you can also buy ready-made foil insulation.

 2. Pop on some pipe-lagging